- Part A: 60% of patients with DUPIXENT (n=42) vs 5% with placebo (n=39) (P<0.001)

 DUPIXENT should be refrigerated at 36°F to 46°F (2°C to 8°C) in the original carton to protect from light.
 If necessary, DUPIXENT may be kept at room temperature up to 77°F (25°C) for a maximum of 14 days.
 DUPIXENT should not be stored above 77°F (25°C).
 After removal from the refrigerator, DUPIXENT must be used within 14 days or discarded.
 Do not expose DUPIXENT to heat or direct sunlight.
 Do not freeze or shake.1

-- For the 300 mg/2 mL pre-filled pen or syringe, allow 45 minutes for DUPIXENT to reach room temperature
+• For the 300 mg/2 mL pre-filled pen or syringe, allow 45 minutes for DUPIXENT to reach room temperature1

 SEE INFORMATION ON PREPARATION FOR USE, STORAGE, AND HANDLING OF DUPIXENT

-If a dose is missed, instruct the patient to administer the dose as soon as possible, and start a new weekly schedule from the date of the last administered dose.1
+• If a weekly dose is missed, administer the dose as soon as possible, and start a new weekly schedule from the date of the last administered dose.1

 Other attributes/